zek/steam-demo-fetcher/readme.md

 ### Running the Server

-Execute `node server.js` to start the Express server.
+Execute `node server.js` to start the moleculer service.
 By default, it listens on port 3000, but you can change this by setting the `PORT` environment variable in your `.env` file.

 ### Endpoints